-WEB ARCHITECT
+Lesson 3 WEB ARCHITECT

-A webmaster, also called a web architect, web developer, site author, or website administrator, responsible person maintaining one or many websites.
-The duties of the webmaster may include ensuring that the web servers, hardware software are operating correctly, designing the website, generating and revising pages, A/B testing, replying to user comments, and examining traffic through the site.
+A webmaster, also called a web architect, web developer, site author, or website administrator, is a person responsible for maintaining one or many websites.
+The duties of the webmaster may include ensuring that the web servers, hardware and software are operating correctly, designing the website, generating and revising web pages, A/B testing, replying to user comments, and examining traffic through the site.
 As a general rule, professional webmasters "must also be well-versed in Web transaction software, payment-processing software, and security software."
 Due to the RFC 822 requirement for establishing a "postmaster" email address for the single point of contact for the email administrator of a domain, the "webmaster" address and title were unofficially adopted by analogy for the website administrator.